RealRichardParker/feh_bot/README.md

 # feh_bot
 feh_bot is a bot that forwards tweets in real-time to Telegram group chats or individuals.

-### Planned Features

-* Maintaining data between instances
-* Updating chats of any missed Tweets in case of bot going offline

 ## Getting Started

 ### Prerequisites